course-details-portlet

 Learning methods and activities

 The course is organized as a series of seminars.
 Aside attending seminars, students will be assigned an individual homework.
-This homework will typically consist in studying a (reasonable size) use case, designing a model for that use case, performing some experiments on that model and reporting the results of these experiments.
+This homework consists in studying a (reasonable size) use case, designing a model for that use case, performing experiments on that model and reporting the results of these experiments in form of a small scientific article.
 The use case will be preferably related to their PhD subject.
-If there are less than 3 registered students, the course coordinator will decide whether the course will take place.

 Further on evaluation